Bass Drops and Bad Vibes: Artists Ditch Wasserman Music Agency

 Stay safe out there, protect each other, and keep the good vibes only.
 Shoutout to the agents pushing for that buyout.

-*Sources include the Artists Instagram Stories on February 11 and 12, 2026 and other disclosures across social media and outlets.
+*Sources include the Artists Instagram Stories on February 11 and 12, 2026 and other disclosures across social media and major media outlets.

 By using this website, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.